ayaanhossain/nrpcalc/README.md

 - Howard Salis | [github.com/hsalis](https://github.com/hsalis) | [@hsalis](https://twitter.com/hsalis)

 ## API Documentation
-A write-up explaining the `nrpcalc` API can be found in [DOCS.md](./docs/DOCS.md).
-You may also check API documentation from within the `Python` REPL via
+Detailed explanation and toy examples of `nrpcalc` API can be found in [DOCS.md](./docs/DOCS.md).
+You may also check the API documentation from within the `Python` REPL via
 * `print nrpcalc.background.__doc__`.
 * `print nrpcalc.finder.__doc__`, and
 * `print nrpcalc.maker.__doc__`,